What is the kindest thing you can say to yourself?

 It is my intention that all people I work with will 're-member' how to connect more deeply to this innate kindness within them.
 That through compassion for themselves and their previous experiences, they can start to heal their past and come ever more fully into the present moment and their human potential now.
 They can truly start to live the life of their dreams.

-Sophie is a registered psychotherapist and mindfulness-based counsellor with over nine years experience teaching meditation.
+Sophie is a registered psychotherapist and mindfulness-based counsellor with over ten years experience teaching meditation.
 She is also collaborating with Review my Retreat, one of the top well-being websites in the UK, and is currently sharing her teachings through their website and newsletter.
 If you would like to see her writings then please click here.
 For more of her teachings then please visit her Facebook and Instagram page, or YouTube channel by clicking on the icons below.

 "Love and compassion are necessities, not luxuries.
 They are essential for our own peace and mental stability.
 Without them, humanity cannot survive" Dalai Lama XIV